- HIAB United States

 The crane boom bears most of its weight when positioning a load, and the length of the boom determines the crane’s maximum reach.
-While the length of the boom can’t be changed, there are many different sizes of cranes available for use, and many companies that lease and sell cranes.
+While the length of the boom can’t be changed, there are many different sizes of cranes available for use.

 The crane boom is like a large lever that allows the engine to apply greater force over a shorter distance to lift a load.
 Cranes are equipped with counterweights that prevent the crane from tipping over while it lifts a load.
 Chains are also attached to the load to make sure it doesn’t fall off the crane boom.
 Crane operators adjust the angle of the crane boom to lift, lower, and move the load.

 Crane booms are similar to the booms on a boom truck.
 However, boom trucks are a bit different than cranes.

 Boom Truck vs Crane